Discover more from Consume Your Own Tech Investing

 “Going forward, while the macro environment continues to present uncertainty, we are currently not seeing any material impact on our expectations for users or subs growth from the economic downturn.
 In fact, we are seeing several markets trending ahead of our forecasts.
 That said, in anticipation of a potential slowdown, we already shared that we proactively reduced our hiring by 25% and instituted a double-down weekly revenue monitoring.
 We are confident in our ambitions to get to 1 billion users by 2030, while at the same time, we are also focused on improving our gross margins and continuing to generate positive free cash flow.”

 Even though ad-supported revenue as a percentage of total topline reached a new Q2 high of 13%, there are headwinds facing Spotify on this front.
-Advertisers have been quick to reduce marketing budgets amid softening consumer sentiment, as seen from recent results of bellwethers like Alphabet ($GOOG) and Facebook ($META).
+Advertisers are quick to reduce marketing budgets amid softening consumer sentiment, as seen from recent results from the likes of Alphabet ($GOOG) and Facebook ($META).
 Without FX impact, Spotify’s ad-supported revenue grew 17% in Q2 to €360 million: solid but not spared from macro-led pullbacks.
 That said, secular tailwinds like continual shift of advertising budgets from linear to digital and programmatic favor Spotify.

 Other Q2 highlights include: